Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Refrigerants with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-Market share concentration in the refrigerant market is low and has remained relatively stable during the three years to 2018.
+Market share concentration in the refrigerant market is low, with the top four companies generating less than 30.0% of market revenue, and has remained relatively stable during the three years to 2020.
 This market is fragmented and contains about 2,300 suppliers.
-Most suppliers are small, serving only their local markets, operating as HVACR contractors and selling other products and services in addition...
+Most suppliers are small, serving only their local markets,...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Experience & Reputation

 What companies have you provided refrigerants to in the past that have had needs similar to mine in terms of volume and refrigerant type?

 What market do you have the most experience providing refrigerant to?